Arizona SB 1070: Background and passage

-Impetus for SB 1070 was attributed to demographics shifting towards a larger Hispanic population, increased drugs and human smuggling related violence in Mexico and Arizona, and a struggling state economy and economic anxiety during the late-2000s recession.
+Impetus for SB 1070 was attributed to demographics shifting towards a larger Hispanic population, increased drug trade and human trafficking related violence in Mexico and Arizona, and a struggling state economy and economic anxiety during the late-2000s recession.
 State residents were frustrated by the lack of federal progress on immigration, which they viewed as even more disappointing given that Napolitano had joined the Obama administration.

-The major sponsor and legislative force behind the bill was state senator Russell Pearce, who had long been one of Arizona's most vocal opponents of illegal aliens and who had successfully pushed several prior pieces of tough legislation against those he termed "invaders on the American sovereignty".
-Much of the bill was drafted by Kris Kobach, a professor at the University of Missouri–Kansas City School of Law and a figure long associated with the Federation for American Immigration Reform who had drafted immigration bills for many other states.
+The major sponsor and legislative force behind the bill was state senator Russell Pearce, who had long been one of Arizona's most vocal opponents of illegal immigrants and who had successfully pushed several prior pieces of tough legislation against those he termed "invaders on the American sovereignty".
+Much of the bill was drafted by Kris Kobach, a professor at the University of Missouri–Kansas City School of Law and a figure long associated with the far-right Federation for American Immigration Reform who had drafted immigration bills for many other states.
 Pearce and Kobach had worked together on prior immigration legislation, and Pearce contacted Kobach when he was ready to pursue stronger state enforcement of federal immigration laws.
 A December 2009 meeting of the American Legislative Exchange Council (ALEC) in Washington, D.C., produced model legislation that embodied the Pearce initiative.

 One explanation for the impetus behind the bill was that ALEC is largely funded by corporate contributions, including some from the private prison industry such as the Corrections Corporation of America, Management and Training Corporation, and GEO Group.
 These companies would benefit from a large increase in the number of illegal immigrants sent to jail.
 Pearce later denied that he created the bill for any reason other than to stop illegal immigration.
 He denied that he submitted the idea to ALEC for any reason other than helping it pass in Arizona and, potentially, in other states.